Indo-Pakistani war of 1947–1948: Operation Easy; Poonch link-up

-Cease-fire
+At 23.59 hrs on 1 January 1949, a United Nations-mediated ceasefire came into effect, bring the war to an end.

+Aftermath

-After protracted negotiations, both countries agreed to a cease-fire.
-The terms of the cease-fire, laid out in a UN Commission resolution on 13 August 1948, were adopted by the commission on 5 January 1949.
-This required Pakistan to withdraw its forces, both regular and irregular, while allowing India to maintain minimal forces within the state to preserve law and order.
+The terms of the ceasefire, laid out in a UN Commission resolution on 13 August 1948, were adopted by the commission on 5 January 1949.This required Pakistan to withdraw its forces, both regular and irregular, while allowing India to maintain minimal forces within the state to preserve law and order.
 Upon compliance with these conditions, a plebiscite was to be held to determine the future of the territory.
 Owing to disagreements over the demilitarisation steps, a plebiscite was never held and the cease-fire line essentially became permanent.

-Aftermath
+Some sources may refer to 5 January as the beginning of the ceasefire.

 Indian losses in the war totalled 1,104 killed and 3,154 wounded; Pakistani, about 6,000 killed and 14,000 wounded.

-Neutral assessments state India emerged victorious as it successfully defended the majority of the contested territory.
+Numerous analysts state that the war ended in a stalemate, with neither side obtaining a clear victory.
+Others, however, state that India emerged victorious as it successfully gained the majority of the contested territory.

-India gained control of about two-thirds of the Jammu and Kashmir princely state, including the Kashmir Valley, the Jamm province and Ladakh.
+India gained control of about two-thirds of the Jammu and Kashmir princely state, including the Kashmir Valley, the Jammu province and Ladakh.
 Pakistan had control of one-third of the state: three western districts later named Azad Jammu and Kashmir, and the northern areas including the Gilgit district, the Gilgit Agency and the Baltistan tehsil of the Ladakh district (later renamed Gilgit-Baltistan).

+India and Pakistan signed the Karachi Agreement in July 1949 and established a ceasefire line to be supervised by observers.
+After the termination of the UNCIP, the Security Council passed Resolution 91 (1951) and established a United Nations Military Observer Group in India and Pakistan (UNMOGIP) to observe and report violations of ceasefire.

+The resentment over Pakistani defeat in the war resulted in a failed coup led by General Akbar Khan in 1951 against the government of Prime Minister Liaquat Ali Khan.
+Army officers thought the government's acceptance of UN mediation and ceasefire was weak and squandered an opportunity to capture the entirety of Kashmir.

 After two further wars in 1965 and 1971, only minor changes in the ground situation had been effected.
 After the last war, the two countries reached the 1972 Simla Agreement, converting the cease-fire line into a Line of Control and disavowing the use of force across it.
+In 1984, India gained Siachen after launching a short military action.